 Everything there is to know about snow removal in Montréal

-Day and night, all winter long, thousands of men and women go to work for you to clear snow and spread salt and abrasives on Montréal’s streets and sidewalks.
+Day and night, all winter long, thousands of people clear snow and spread salt and abrasives on Montréal’s streets and sidewalks.
 Their primary objective is to act as quickly as possible to facilitate travel for residents.

 In winter, climate change is causing temperature fluctuations and increasing precipitation of all kinds: snow, freezing rain, ice pellets.